 MOUNT MITCHELL, NORTH CAROLINA

 Our friends from Colorado scoff at the tiny mountains in the east.
 With 58 mountain peaks over 14,000 feet (4,267 m), they certainly have that right.
 But it’s not all elevation.
-Some if it’s elevation gain.
+Some of it’s elevation gain.

 Mount Mitchell stands at 6,683 feet (2,037 m) above sea level.
 The elevation gain on this 24-mile climb is 6,076 feet.
 By contrast, Mount Evans, Colorado, which I have ridden up twice, stands at 14,272 feet, climbs 6,772 feet from Idaho Springs (elevation 7,500′) over 28 miles.
 So scoff if one must, but it’s not much difference.
 Well, if you ignore altitude (which you can’t).